Alexander Kerensky: Marriages and children

 Kerensky was married to Olga Lvovna Baranovskaya and they had two sons, Oleg (1905–1984) and Gleb (1907–1990), who both went on to become engineers.
 Kerensky's grandson (also named Oleg), according to the Internet Movie Database, played his grandfather's role in the 1981 film Reds.
-Kerensky and Olga were divorced in 1939 soon after he settled in Paris.
-In 1939, while visiting the United States, he met and secretly married Australian journalist Lydia Ellen "Nell" Tritton (1899–1946), who became his press secretary and translator.
+Kerensky and Olga were divorced in 1939 soon after he settled in Paris, and in the same year, while visiting the United States, he met and secretly married Lydia Ellen "Nell" Tritton (1899–1946), the Australian former journalist who had become his press secretary and translator.
 The marriage took place in Martins Creek, Pennsylvania.

 When Germany invaded France in 1940, they emigrated to the United States.

+Life in the United States

 During the Nazi invasion of the Soviet Union, Kerensky expressed his willingness to support the Russian people's defense against Hitler, despite his long-standing opposition to the Soviet regime.
 In a published article, he criticized both Lenin and Stalin but stated that the survival of Russia as a nation took precedence over political differences.

 When his wife Nell became terminally ill in 1945, Kerensky travelled with her to Brisbane, Australia, and lived there with her family.
 She suffered a stroke in February 1946, and he remained there until her death on 10 April 1946.
 Kerensky then returned to the United States, where he spent the rest of his life.